oscarsbologna07/AspNetCoreAddingAuthentication/README.md

 			- This action should have the `HttpGet` attribute
 			- This action should have the `AllowAnonymous` attribute
 			- This action should have no parameters
-			- This action should explicitly return the `Register` view.
+			- This action should return the `Register` view.
 		- [ ] Create an HttpPost Action Register in the AccountController
 			- This action should have the `HttpPost` attribute
+			- This action should have the `AllowAnonymous` attribute
 			- This action should accept a parameter of type `RegisterViewModel`
 			- This action should check if the `ModelState` is valid
-				- If so create the new user the redirect to action to the `Home.Index` action
 				- If not return the `Register` view with the model provided parameter as it's model
+				- If so create the new user using the `SignInManager.CreateUserAsync` method providing it avalid `ApplicationUser` and `string` (password) then `RedirectToAction` to the `Home.Index` action
 	- [ ] Create Login Functionality
 		- [ ] Create Login Model
 			- Create a `String` Property Email